PlasmaPy/PlasmaPy/docs/formulary/index.rst

    |    :maxdepth: 1                                        |                                         |
    +--------------------------------------------------------+-----------------------------------------+

-The subpackage makes heavy use of `astropy.units.Quantity` for handling conversions between different unit systems.
+The subpackage makes heavy use of |Quantity| for handling conversions between different unit systems.
 This is especially important for electron-volts, commonly used in plasma physics to denote temperature, although it is technically a unit of energy.

-Most functions expect `astropy.units.Quantity` as input, however some will use the `~plasmapy.utils.decorators.validators.validate_quantities` decorator to automatically cast arguments to Quantities with appropriate units.
-If that happens, you will be notified via an `astropy.units.UnitsWarning`.
+Most functions expect |Quantity| objects as inputs, however some will use the `~plasmapy.utils.decorators.validators.validate_quantities` decorator to automatically cast arguments to |Quantity| objects with the appropriate units.
+If that happens, you will be notified via a `astropy.units.UnitsWarning`.

-Please note that well maintained physical constant data with units and uncertainties can be found in `astropy.constants`.
+Please note that well-maintained physical constant data with units and uncertainties can be found in `astropy.constants`.

-For a general overview of how unit-based input works, take a look at the following example:
+For a general overview of how unit-based input works, take a look at the following examples:

 Examples
 ========